-- 3. An MFL provides the metadata needed by other information systems. - The MFL contains information about facilities that are needed by the HMIS and other information systems to categorize facilities within these systems.
-For example, facility location information (such as region, district and ward data) is used in the HMIS to create organizational unit hierarchies.
-Information about facility ownership can be used in health worker registries to identify which facilities are staffed with government or private sector employees. - 4.
-An MFL facilitates planning and management. - An MFL that contains geocoded data on the health facilities in a country facilitates the planning, management, and targeting of services, through mapping and visualization of the distribution of health services and resources. - The MFL provides the means of knowing what health services are available, whether they are distributed equitably, and where new health facilities are needed. - In emergency situations involving natural disasters or disease outbreaks, an MFL helps responders know where health facilities are located and what services are available. - An MFL serves as a comprehensive sampling frame for researchers. - 5.
-The MFL can support case management of patients. - For countries using electronic medical records, the MFL helps design systems that track clients across various health facilities where they receive services.
+- 3. An MFL provides the metadata needed by other information systems. - The MFL contains information about facilities that is needed by the HMIS and other information systems to categorize facilities within these systems.
+For example, facility location information (such as region, district, and ward data) is used in the HMIS to create organizational unit hierarchies.
+Information about facility ownership can be used in health worker registries to identify which facilities are staffed with government or private sector employees.

+4. An MFL facilitates planning and management.

+- An MFL that contains geographic coordinates for all health facilities in a country facilitates the planning, management, and targeting of services, through mapping and visualization of the distribution of health services and resources. - The MFL provides the means of knowing what health services are available, whether they are distributed equitably, and where new health facilities are needed. - In emergency situations involving natural disasters or disease outbreaks, an MFL helps responders know where health facilities are located and what services are available. - An MFL serves as a comprehensive sampling frame for researchers or institutions that want to conduct a health facility survey or census.

-- An MFL that contains information about services can help providers identify the most appropriate health facilities for referring clients. - If accessible to the general public, the MFL allows potential clients to identify where to seek the services they need.
+- 5. An MFL can support case management of patients. - For countries using electronic medical records, the MFL helps design systems that track clients across various health facilities where they receive services. - An MFL that contains information about services can help providers identify the most appropriate health facilities for referring clients. - If accessible to the general public, the MFL allows potential clients to identify where to seek the services they need.